azoth-lang/azoth.language.reference/src/destructors.md

 ## Finalizers

-Most garbage collected languages do not have destructors and instead have finalizer.
+Most garbage collected languages do not have destructors and instead have finalizers.
 A finalizer is run at an indeterminate time by the garbage collector after it has determined the object to be garbage.
 As such, finalizers have a host of problems including: